Blog Home

 Arriving unprepared

-It’s frustrating when you find a great sale, but you have to pass because you aren’t headed home right afterward.
-Keep a small cooler in the trunk of the car and add ice packs before you leave each day.
-When you run into an unbeatable deal on cold foods, you won’t have to skip out on stocking up.
-Also, always come to the market prepared with a list.
-Even if you don’t follow it exactly, it will serve as a guideline for the foods you need to stay on track with your eating plan.
+It’s frustrating to find a great sale but have to pass because you're not going home right afterward.
+Keep a small cooler in your trunk.
+When you come across an unbeatable deal on cold foods, you won't have to skip out on stocking up.
+Also, always go to the market prepared with a shopping list.
+Even if you don’t follow it perfectly, it will serve as a guide to keep you on track with your eating plan.

 Lori Rice, M.S., is a nutritional scientist and author with a passion for healthy cooking, exercise physiology, and food photography.